Nordictrack Freestride Trainer FS9i – A Good Buy For You?

 Nordictrack Freestride Trainer FS9i Review – The Benefits:

-So you can use it as a stepper with short up and down strides, an elliptical with jogging natural stride – or even a treadmill with running/sprinting extra long strides.
+Because you set the stride, you can use the FS9i as a stepper with short up and down strides, an elliptical with jogging natural stride – or even a treadmill with running/sprinting extra long strides.

 This means you get a more comprehensive workout and burn more calories overall as your leg muscles are always being challenged and not adapting.